Cheapest non-owner car insurance companies in North Dakota

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in North Dakota.
+Explore our top recommendations for non-owner car insurance in North Dakota.

 Auto-Owners

-Our number one pick for non-owner car insurance in North Dakota is Auto-Owners.
-The average rate for liability coverage is $112.
-Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.
+Our top choice for non-owner car insurance in North Dakota is Auto-Owners, with an average rate of $112 for liability coverage.
+Auto-Owners holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.5.

 State Farm

-State Farm is also a great choice for non-owner car insurance in North Dakota, offering coverage at an average annual rate of $109.
-It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.7.
+State Farm is another great option for non-owner car insurance in North Dakota, with average rates of $109 per year.
+It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.7.

 GEICO

-Our third choice is GEICO, with an average rate of $105.
-It has an NAIC complaint ratio of 0.91 and an AM Best rating of A++.
+Our third recommendation is GEICO, with average rates of $105.
+It has an NAIC complaint ratio of 0.91 and holds an AM Best rating of A++.

 PEOPLE ASK: